-Phase III trials are much longer trials, often involving several hundred participants and conducted at multiple sites where there is randomization to either a control arm of standard of care or the new therapy.
-Placebos may be used in some Phase III studies, but only if there is no other effective treatment option available and no treatment that would qualify as the standard of care.
-Some Phase II trials allow “crossover” where patients who progress on one arm may crossover to the other.
+Phase III trials are much longer trials, often involving several hundred participants and conducted at multiple sites where there is randomization to either a control arm of “standard of care” or the new therapy.
+Placebos may be used in some Phase III studies, but only if there is no other effective treatment option available, meaning that no treatment that would qualify as the “standard of care”.
+Some Phase III trials allow “crossover” where patients who progress on one arm may crossover to the other arm.

 Submission for FDA approval – New drug application (NDA)